Does the balance in my annuity savings account figure into the determination of my retirement benefit?

 - Address your correspondence to our main office: MTRS, 500 Rutherford Avenue, Suite 210, Charlestown, MA 02129-1628, ATTN: Employer Services.

 I either do not have a beneficiary on file with the MTRS or want to update my designation.
 What do I need do?

-Simply complete and submit a Beneficiary Designation–Active and Inactive Member form at your earliest convenience.
+Simply complete and submit a Beneficiary Designation Form–Active and Inactive Members at your earliest convenience.
 For more information, please see our page on Survivor benefits.

 Your school district forwards your contributions to us and we establish and maintain an annuity savings account on your behalf for your retirement.
 Your MTRS annuity savings account consists of two parts: